One Big Beautiful Bill Act (OBBBA)

 If I am a current Graduate or Professional student, what does this mean for me?

-The grandfathering rule may allow students who have borrowed any federal student loan before July 1, 2026, and stay enrolled in the same academic program through June 30, 2026, to continue to borrow under the generally higher limits for the duration of their degree, subject to some limitations.
+Based on current federal guidance, the exception for continuing loans may allow students who have borrowed any federal student loan before July 1, 2026, and stay enrolled in the same academic program through June 30, 2026, to continue to borrow under the generally higher limits for the duration of their degree, subject to some limitations.

-- Students must have borrowed a federal Direct Loan (Subsidized, Unsubsidized, or PLUS) in their current program before July 1, 2026.
+• Students must have borrowed a federal Direct Loan (Subsidized, Unsubsidized, or PLUS) in their current program before July 1, 2026.

-- The eligibility period, while up to three years or the completion of your degree (whichever is sooner), is also limited by the minimum length of your program minus the time you have already completed.
+• The eligibility period, while up to three years or the completion of your degree (whichever is sooner), is also limited by the minimum length of your program minus the time you have already completed.

-- We also do not yet have clear federal guidance on dual-degree programs.
+• We also do not yet have clear federal guidance on dual-degree programs.
 Please speak to your financial aid office with any questions.

-Only if the summer class is part of your program of study and your coursework/enrollment begins before July 1, 2026.
+Enrollment must be recognized by the institution as part of the academic program.
+This works only if the summer class is part of your program of study and your coursework/enrollment begins before July 1, 2026.

 What should students who have not yet borrowed any federal loan in their current program know?